-Defamation laws protect the reputations of individuals and other entities (such as businesses) from untrue and damaging statements.
-At the same time, the courts must protect freedom of speech for United States citizens.
-Libelous statements refer to words that can be seen (typically written and published), while slander occurs when a defamatory statement is spoken or otherwise audible (such as a radio broadcast).
-These cases often involve public figures or public officials and false statements made about them, but everyone's first amendment rights to free speech must still be protected.
+Defamation laws protect the reputations of individuals and other entities.
+For example, they protect businesses from untrue and damaging statements.
+At the same time, the courts must protect freedom of speech.
+Libelous statements refer to words that can be seen (typically written and published).
+Slander occurs when a defamatory statement is spoken or otherwise audible (such as a radio broadcast).

-To prove either type of a defamation lawsuit, plaintiffs must prove the following elements:
+To prove either type of defamation lawsuit, plaintiffs must usually prove the following elements:

-- The defendant made a false and defamatory statement concerning the plaintiff;
+- The defendant made a false statement of fact concerning the plaintiff;

-One essential element in the types of defamation claims is that the defendant knowingly or negligently published something defamatory about the plaintiff.
-A communication may be considered defamatory "if it tends so to harm the reputation of another as to lower him in the estimation of the community or to deter third persons from associating with him," according to the American Restatement of Torts (or "The Restatement").
+Defamation claims require that a defendant knowingly or negligently publish something defamatory about the plaintiff.
+According to the American Restatement of Torts, a communication may be considered defamatory if, “it tends so to harm the reputation of another as to lower them in the estimation of the community, or to deter third persons from associating with them."

-Examples of defamatory statements are virtually limitless, including statements that:
+Examples of defamatory statements are virtually limitless, including wrongful statements that: